MIT-LCP/mimic-website/content/tutorials/install_mimic_locally.md

   ON MIMICIII.ADMISSIONS (SUBJECT_ID,HADM_ID);
 ```

-## 8. MIMIC-III is ready for analyses
+## 8. MIMIC-III is ready for analysis

 You should now have a working copy of MIMIC-III ready to query with the psql command line tool.
 Try, for example, counting the number of patients in the database: